real2two/clawback/README.md

 ## Documentation

-This is still a bare-bones library, so expect breaking changes!
+This is still a bare-bones prototype, so expect breaking changes!

+Also, the source code is a mess.
+It's terrible.
+Please don't read my code.

 There is the concept of "entities" and "handlers".